Markwilsonabnes/Front-camera-phishing/README.md

  you can run this tool in

- Kali Linux
- termux
- ubuntu
- in any Linux os
+ Termux, Kali Linux, Ubuntu, and any Linux os